electron/electron/docs/api/dialog.md

 * `browserWindow` [BrowserWindow](browser-window.md) (optional)
 * `options` Object
   * `certificate` [Certificate](structures/certificate.md) - The certificate to trust/import.
-  * `message` String - The message to display to the user.
+  * `message` string - The message to display to the user.

 Returns `Promise<void>` - resolves when the certificate trust dialog is shown.